Tomohiro's Railway Tour of China

 Tomohiro's Railway Tour of China (関口知宏の中国鉄道大紀行) was a travel documentary series, produced by Japanese public broadcaster NHK and broadcast on television, both nationally and internationally by NHK's networks.
 A live relay from China aired every Sunday at 12:00pm, followed by a 10-minute digest edition - a new edition airing Monday through Friday at 12:00pm.
 The host of the program was Tomohiro Sekiguchi, an actor by profession.

 Concept

 Sekiguchi takes on the challenge of traveling 36,000 kilometers (about 22,369 miles) by railway throughout China.
-The path was designed by computer software, such that the route is an unbroken line, and not a single part of the route crosses another part of the same route.
+The route was designed using computer software, such that the route is an unbroken line, and not a single part of the route crosses another part of the same route.

 The trip is broken into two editions: Spring and Fall.
 In the Spring edition, Sekiguchi's trip begins by flying from Japan to Lhasa in Tibet, and ends in Xi'an - with a distance of 17,000 km.
 The Fall edition continues the journey, and ends with a combined 36,000 km traveled.